angerenage/jtx/SPEC.md

 ## **6. Security considerations**

 In version 1, expressions and handlers are evaluated with eval.
 You must ensure that the data and expressions you use are trustworthy.
 In future versions a restricted interpreter may be used.
-Always sanitise untrusted HTML inserted via jtx-html.
+Configure `JTX.setHtmlSanitizer(fn)` to enforce sanitisation for `jtx-html` outputs, and continue to avoid injecting untrusted expressions.
 Do not reference global objects like window or document in expressions.

 ## **7. Examples**